RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 }
 ```

 Do not use prefixes for entities.
 It is not recommend by MS anymore.
-In the above example name the class AppSettings instead of TAppSettings
+In the above example name the class AppSettings instead of TAppSettings for example.

+Use attributes to configure properties as required but do not forget later to the configuration of the entity for EFCore properly (see next section).

 Entities used with Entity Framework should contain simple get-set properties only.
 There should not be implemented any kind of logic in an entity.
 If you want to enhance an entity with logic used extension methods for implementing the logic: